What parents should know about rare condition that affects some kids with COVID-19

 The condition, first detected in Europe, is similar to Kawasaki disease, a rare illness involving inflamed arteries.
-New York authorities announced Wednesday that 64 potential cases had been reported to the state, and children have developed heart inflammation requiring intensive care.
+New York authorities announced more than 60 potential cases and three associated deaths.

 Some doctors say the New York cases increase the likelihood that the syndrome is a rare complication of COVID-19 although that remains to be proven.